Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 ![Shot out of Genbu](images/253_shot_out_of_genbu.jpg)

-When the energy finished, Poppi released her push and the cannon smashed back down on the disk, shaking it.
-The soldiers stopped fighting them, couldn't took their eyes off the nervous moments.
+When the energy finished releasing, Poppi released her push and the cannon smashed back down on the disk, shaking it.
+The soldiers stopped fighting them, couldn't took their eyes off the nervous, or rather, excited, moments.
 Nia exclaimed, "It missed? **They did it, Rex!
 They stopped it!**" Only the king's gloomy outlook could explain how disappointed he felt.

-Rex: "**Yeah!**"
+Rex exclaimed, "**Yeah!**"

 Zeke launched once more Ultimate Lightning Fury Slash and sliced through the chains that held Pyra. "**HYAHHHHH!!!**" The hero of the day, he was too handsomely showing off he couldn't catch Pyra dropping to the ground.